Heather Anderson: AFLW career

 Due to her shoulder injury, the club announced in May that she was delisted for the 2018 season.
 Anderson underwent surgery in April 2017 and completed rehabilitation ahead of the draft.
 She was not drafted and announced her retirement from AFL.

-Death
+Death and aftermath

 On 13 November 2022, Anderson died by suicide at an army barracks in Perth, Western Australia.
 She was 28.

+Her brain was donated to the Australian Sports Brain Bank after her death by her family.
+Researchers from the Australian Sports Brain Bank posthumously diagnosed her with chronic traumatic encephalopathy (CTE).
+She is the first female athlete diagnosed with this disease.